dthain/opsys-sp22/homework-scheduling.md

-CSE 30341 - Scheduling Homework
+CSE 30341 - Homework A - Scheduling
 -------------------------------

 Part A - Scheduling Archetypes